Golden Globe Award for Best Documentary Film

 The Golden Globe Award for Best Documentary Film was a Golden Globe Award that was introduced for the 11th Golden Globe Awards, followed by the 30th Golden Globe Awards before discontinuation after the 34th Golden Globe Awards.

+History

 The award was first given to A Queen is Crowned (1953), which details the Coronation of Queen Elizabeth II.
 It was last given to Altars of the World (1976).